Cindy Kallet and Grey Larsen offer a variety of programs and concerts to suit particular occasions and needs.

 Grey teaches Irish flute, tin whistle, old-time fiddle, piano, concertina, and arranging, and Cindy teaches guitar, harmony, and arranging, and leads folk choruses.

 Cindy and Grey often offer workshops and private lessons as they travel around for performances.

-- Grey’s workshops center on technique and repertoire for Irish flute and tin whistle.
-He is the author of the highly and widely acclaimed, The Essential Guide to Irish Flute and Tin Whistle, a 480-page work (with two accompanying CDs) on playing and appreciating Irish flute and tin whistle.
-He has also written The Essential Tin Whistle Toolbox (with one companion CD), which takes the beginner, novice, or intermediate player of Irish tin whistle to a high level of competence.
-Excerpts are provided free to workshop participants and books and whistles are also offered for sale.
+- Grey’s workshops center on technique and repertoire for Irish flute and/or tin whistle.
+He can focus on the beginner level or on higher levels of proficiency.
+He is the author of six book on Irish music.
+Among them are the widely acclaimed The Essential Guide to Irish Flute and Tin Whistle, a 480-page work on playing and appreciating Irish flute and tin whistle and The Essential Tin Whistle Toolbox, which takes the beginner, novice, or intermediate player of Irish tin whistle to a high level of competence.
+Handouts are provided free to workshop participants and books and whistles are also offered for sale.